 Hours: 10:30 a.m. to 7 p.m.

 Known to be the oldest Nasi Kandar in Penang, you know Hameediyah definitely won’t disappoint.
-Different from other Nasi Kandar stalls which lacks of hygiene, Hameediyah is clean and air-conditioned and the staff are really friendly and welcoming.
+Different from other Nasi Kandar stalls which lack hygiene, Hameediyah is clean and air-conditioned and the staff are really friendly and welcoming.
 Walk into the restaurant to be fascinated by the wide selection of dishes.
 Some of the must-try would be the Ayam Kapitan, Mutton Kurma and Beef Rendang.
 All are so flavourful, packed with spices and well marinated to achieve that tender, juicy meat.
 Forget about white rice and opt for Nasi Briyani instead, they’re so good there’s no going back.

 Location: 164, Lebuh Campbell, George Town, 10100 George Town, Pulau Pinang